great-expectations/great_expectations/docs/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

 How to create a new Checkpoint
 ==============================

-This guide will help you create a new Checkpoint.
+This guide will help you create a new Checkpoint, which allows you to couple an Expectation Suite with a data set and quickly run a validation.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: